 The deductible is the amount of covered dental expenses you and your eligible dependents must pay before the Plan begins to pay benefits.
 Once the family deductible is paid, no further deductible amounts are required for any family member in the rest of that year.
-Non-covered charges do not apply to the deductible.
+Noncovered charges do not apply to the deductible.
+Orthodontic services are not subject to the deductible.